Coronavirus research: Impact on society and the economy

 The Leibniz Institute for Financial Research (SAFE) has worked with an international team of finance experts to draw up a proposal to support small and medium-sized businesses that have been affected by the coronavirus lockdown measures.
 The aim is for affected businesses to receive equity-like payments from a European Pandemic Equity Fund instead of more loans, which would exacerbate the debt problems.
 Through the Household Crisis Barometer, researchers at SAFE and Goethe University Frankfurt are working with Nielsen in Frankfurt to investigate changes in consumer and savings behaviour in the population as a result of the coronavirus crisis.
 SAFE is also one of the founding institutes of the Frankfurt Interdisciplinary Debate, alongside the Peace Research Institute Frankfurt (HSFK/PRIF).
 The aim of the interdisciplinary blog is to involve voices from different disciplines in the coronavirus debate.

-As part of the BMBF project "Media and Science Communication", researchers from the HBI were able to gain insights into how scientific knowledge is selected, evaluated and communicated to the media in times of uncertainty, ambiguity and high performance pressure through a research stay at the Science Media Center Germany, an important player in science journalism in Germany.
+As part of the BMBF project “Media and Science Communication“, HBI researchers gained insights into how scientific knowledge is selected, evaluated and communicated to the media in times of uncertainty, ambiguity and high performance pressure through a research stay at the Science Media Center Germany, an important player in science journalism in Germany

-Another project for the BMBF is dedicated to "Communication in Times of Crises".
-It examines how information behaviour changes in crisis situations such as the Covid 19 pandemic, what role actors from science, politics and the media play and how uncertainty is countered.
+Another project for the BMBF was dedicated to “Communication in Times of Crises“.
+It investigated how information behaviour changes in crisis situations such as the Covid 19 pandemic, what role actors from science, politics and the media play and how uncertainty is countered

-The HBI is also involved in the annually conducted "Reuters Institute Digital News Report"; in 2020, additional data was collected that captures news usage under corona conditions.
+The HBI is also involved in the annual “Reuters Institute Digital News Report“; in 2020, additional data was collected that captures news usage under corona conditions.

 The Leibniz Institute for Psychology (ZPID) is involved in the COVID-19 Snapshot Monitoring project (COSMO) alongside the Bernhard Nocht Institute for Tropical Medicine (BNITM) and the Leibniz Institute for Resilience Research (LIR).
 COSMO analyses trends to do with coronavirus risk perception and knowledge in Germany: how do people perceive the coronavirus risk, what protective measures are they aware of and are they practising, and what sources do they use to obtain information?
 The research is being carried out by an international consortium led by Prof. Cornelia Betsch at the University of Erfurt.